core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ]
 ~~~~~~~~~~~

+## Use of the 'kid' Parameter # {#sec-cose-object-kid}

-* The value of the 'kid' parameter in the 'unprotected' field of response messages MUST be set to the Sender ID of the endpoint transmitting the message.
+The value of the 'kid' parameter in the 'unprotected' field of response messages MUST be set to the Sender ID of the endpoint transmitting the message.
 That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.

+## Updated 'unprotected' Field # {#sec-cose-object-unprotected-field}

-* The 'unprotected' field MUST additionally include the following parameter:
+The 'unprotected' field MUST additionally include the following parameter:

-    - CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender using its own private key as described in Appendix A.2 of {{RFC8152}}.
+* CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender using its own private key as described in Appendix A.2 of {{RFC8152}}.
 In particular, the Sig_structure contains the external_aad as defined above and the ciphertext of the COSE_Encrypt0 object as payload.

 # OSCORE Header Compression {#compression}